How to Create an Effective Restaurant Training Manual

 Paint a picture of what your average guest might look like.
 Who are they?
 What do they care about?
 What kind of service or customer experience might they be seeking by visiting your restaurant?
 This will help set the stage for your team.

 You’ll explain guest service in greater detail in a later section, but use this space to hit some key points about service and the guest experience.
-Get across two to three main takeaways about guest interactions, behavior and communication guidelines, and anything else you think is important.
+Get across two to three main takeaways about guest interactions, behaviour and communication guidelines, and anything else you think is important.

 Include the training schedule for the position in this section.
 Detail what activities and requirements — like food safety training or cross-training — the trainee needs to complete before they’re able to start working the position on their own.